besttime-app/BestTime-Documentation/source/includes/_queryendpointsbusyhours.md

 }
 ```

-### Response attributes Query Peaks
+### Response attributes Query Busy hours

 - **analysis** `object`
- Containing the all the peak analysis and venue day info.
+ Containing the all the busy hour analysis and venue day info.
  - analysis.**busy_hours** `list`
    List with busy hour objects, containing details of one or multiple busy periods per day.
   &nbsp;